SoundMath/GroupSound/Notes/Oct13-2013-Meeting.md

     http://www.linuxjournal.com/content/super-collision-studio-dave-new-world-supercollider3-part-1

 6. Discussed basics of mathematical theory of DSP underlying project idea.
+William will post some notes and links about this on our GitHub page soon.